This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 • Tofu: Firm or extra-firm tofu works best in this pad Thai recipe!
 You can press it first for the best results, but it’s unnecessary if you’re crunched for time.

-• Toppings: Toppings are optional, but if you’d like to use them, I recommend cilantro, peanuts, and lime wedges.
+• Toppings: Toppings are optional, but if you’d like to use them, I recommend cilantro, crushed peanuts, and lime wedges.

 Step 1: Prep the tofu.